 Sustainability has become a crucial aspect of modern manufacturing as industries worldwide recognize the need to reduce their environmental impacts and preserve resources for future generations.
 Sustainable design principles offer a framework for incorporating environmentally responsible practices into the manufacturing process, from material selection to end-of-life disposal.

-One material that holds immense promise in supporting these principles is fiberglass-reinforced plastic (FRP), a composite material known for its unique properties and versatility across various applications.
-This article explores the importance of implementing sustainable design principles in manufacturing and delves into the potential of FRP as a key material in promoting sustainable practices within the industry.
+This article explores the importance of implementing sustainable design principles in manufacturing and examines the potential of FRP as a key material for promoting sustainable practices within the industry.

 The Need for Sustainable Design in Manufacturing